 The Midnight Century takes off from The Elk Public House in Browne’s Addition the first Saturday of August each year.
 Local chef David Blaine originally organized the ride.
 Now, however, it’s simply a “if people show, it happens” sort of affair.
 Last year’s ride had about 20 participants.
 The top finishers completed the ride in just over six hours.

 “I have to be honest.
 I haven’t actually finished it,” says The Shop barista Joe Thomsen, who has started the ride three times.
-Last year, he turned around at Liberty Lake, which is the point where riders leave the Centennial Trail.
+In 2010, he turned around at Liberty Lake, which is the point where riders leave the Centennial Trail.
 “I’m gonna finish the damn thing this year,” he says.

 All the reasons most people would never attempt a ride like this—that it sounds miserable, for example—are why Thomsen loves it.
 “I’m not a big organized bike ride kind of guy, and for me it’s just sort of the challenge of doing that,” he says.
 “It’s like a marathon—you either want to do it or you don’t.”